10 Best Things to do in Shibuya, Tokyo

 If you’ve ever dreamed of stepping into Fast & Furious: Tokyo Drift, this is your chance.
 This JDM experience takes you for a ride in an iconic RX-7 (plus other legendary Japanese cars) with a local driver who lives and breathes car culture.
 It’s not just about the drive, it’s about getting an insider’s look at Tokyo’s underground automotive scene.

 You’ll kick off the tour right at Shibuya Crossing, where rolling up in a roaring RX-7 turned heads immediately.
 From there, hit the expressway, cruising past Tokyo Tower and flying over Rainbow Bridge with the skyline glowing around.
-The adrenaline is real, but the vibe is just as much about sightseeing as it was about speed.
+The adrenaline is real, but the vibe is just as much about sightseeing as it is about speed.

 The highlight of the experience has to be Daikoku Parking Area, a legendary meeting spot for car enthusiasts.
 Rows of tuned machines lined the lot, engines rumbling, and neon lights reflecting off polished hoods.
-Youc an learn about the culture behind these meetups, from the pride in custom builds to the unspoken rules of the scene.
+You can learn about the culture behind these meetups, from the pride in custom builds to the unspoken rules of the scene.
 You can also make a pit stop at A-PIT Super Autobacs, where you can browse everything from performance parts to quirky JDM souvenirs.

 Even if you’re not a hardcore gearhead, this tour is ridiculously fun.
 Between the rides, the photo ops, and the chance to chat with locals who love their cars, it feels like stepping into Tokyo’s coolest subculture.